AdamAntinoo/neocom-infinity/neocom-infinity-shared/README.md

 # Build library
-To publich a new library version execute the following commands:
+To publish a new library version execute the following commands:
 * Update the version number on the package.json
 * npm run build
 * npm publish